NetApp/FSx-ONTAP-monitoring/FSx_Alerting/FSx_ONTAP_Alerting/README.md

 the recommended course of action is to use the CloudFormation method of deploying the program.
 Then, if you need to change things, you can make the required modifications using the information found below.

-#### Create an AWS Role
+#### Create an AWS Role for the Monitoring program
-This program doesn't need many AWS permissions.
+The program doesn't need many AWS permissions.
 It just needs to be able to read the FSxN file system credentials stored in a Secrets Manager secret, read and write objects in an s3 bucket, be able to publish SNS messages, and optionally create CloudWatch log Streams and put events.
 Below is the specific list of permissions needed.